Ottermad/ottermad.github.io/_posts/2021-12-22-No-Cloning-Theorem.md

 ## Evolution
 Quantum systems evolve  (change with time) according to unitary transformations.

-For our purposes we can think of having a vector, v, that represents the current state of our systems.
+For our purposes, we can think of having a vector, v, that represents the current state of our systems.
 It can then change being multiplied by some matrix U to give a new vector, w,  which is the state of the system later on in time.

 The matrix U has to unitary what that means that its inverse is the same as its conjugate transpose.
 These matrices have the special property that they preserve inner products.

-# Proof of no cloning
+# Proof of no-cloning
 We can do a proof by contradiction by assuming we have some cloning transform C. We know that C is unitary.

 Initially have two vectors $$\begin{bmatrix}a \\b\end{bmatrix}$$ and $$\begin{bmatrix}c \\d\end{bmatrix}$$.
 We want to clone $$\begin{bmatrix}a \\b\end{bmatrix}$$ so we have two copies of it by overwriting $$\begin{bmatrix}c \\d\end{bmatrix}$$.